 Yet too often, choosing global suppliers has often been at the expense of good service on a local level and that is as true in the business travel sector as elsewhere in the corporate world.

-It is something that global hotel chains have reacted to by introducing niche, boutique brands that offer more personalized and locally focused product and service.
+It is something that global hotel chains have reacted to by introducing niche, boutique brands that offer more personalised and locally focused product and service.

-Organizations are now recognizing that the same is true with travel management companies and that global does not have to be traded off against local service.
+Organisations are now recognising that the same is true with travel management companies and that global does not have to be traded off against local service.

-The choice of centralization vs de-centralization can be reflected in the decision-making between global or local travel management company.
-Some global companies offer a consistent, centrally-managed service; others are local, independent organizations which are part of a global consortium.
+The choice of centralisation v de-centralisation can be reflected in the decision-making between global or local travel management company.
+Some global companies offer a consistent, centrally-managed service; others are local, independent organisations which are part of a global consortium.

 A global travel management company offers many management benefits such as a single platform to simplify data consolidation and analytics and a single main point of contact.
 Your decision-making should also address one or more of the following issues.

 Bigger does not always mean better in choosing global partners.
 Geographical coverage is important but having the right people in local markets is more so.
 Many travel management companies claim to have branches in a large number of countries.
 It is important to check whether these branches are owned and controlled by the parent, have aligned service and product offerings or are effectively a box-ticking exercise to say they are represented in some particular market.
 Ultimately, a travel buyer will want to know that they can rely on their travel management company partner, wherever they are in the world, to deliver good service, be tuned in to local requirements but also have the systems in place to allow consolidation of data and standardisation of process.